 Millennials tend to choose good benefits rather than high salaries.
 Therefore, putting too much emphasis on funds in the job description and while interviewing won’t do you any good.

 Forget about traditional approaches to attracting employees by emphasizing the present.
 Millennials want to know the future.
 To attract top talent you need to provide this future.
 A precise cycle of promotions and growth opportunities plays to the impatience of the millennials and makes them engaged in the process.
-Drawing a career path from the very first stage of the recruitment helps to attract and retain the talent in-house.
+Drawing a career path from the very first stage of the recruitment process helps to attract and retain the talent in-house.

 A well-designed and shining company culture that speaks for itself seems extremely appealing to the millennials.
 These candidates require more than stability and security to make a decision.
 They prefer companies that provide a comfortable environment.
 Thus, you need to assure them that you value diversity, talent, and creativity, provide a personal touch, and put less stress on ‘settle down matter’.